crossplane/crossplane/design/one-pager-package-runtime-config.md

 simply to make the behaviour of a DeploymentRuntimeConfig more consistent and thus less surprising.

+## Migration from ControllerConfig

+ControllerConfig is an alpha feature.
+Typically we do not provide an automated migration when we drop support for alpha features.
+ControllerConfig is however a special case - it predates our use of feature flags so it's on by default.
+It's also known to be very widely used.
+Dropping it without a migration story would be particularly disruptive.

+To ease the migration, we will add a new feature flag, `enable-runtime-config`.
+When true, Crossplane will support `runtimeConfigRef` and __not__ `controllerConfigRef`.
+The new `DeploymentRuntimeConfig` type will be introduced as an alpha feature, and go through the typical alpha -> beta -> GA lifecycle.
+This means:

+1. When first released as alpha, `DeploymentRuntimeConfig` support will be off by default, with `ControllerConfig` support on by default.
+2. When the feature is promoted to beta, `DeploymentRuntimeConfig` support will be on by default, with `ControllerConfig` support off by default.
+It will still be possible to specify `--enable-runtime-config=false` to force support for `ControllerConfig`.
+3. When the feature is promoted to GA it will no longer be possible to disable support for `DeploymentRuntimeConfig`.
+Support for `ControllerConfig` will be removed.

+To assist with migration, a tool will be provided that automatically creates a `DeploymentRuntimeConfig` manifest given a `ControllerConfig` manifest, and updates references from a `Provider` manifest accordingly.

 ## Future Improvements

 The `--package-runtime` flag and `runtimeConfig` API are intentionally designed